Multifetal or Selective Reduction – Benefits, Risks and Precautions

 What Is Multifetal Reduction?

-A multifetal reduction is a surgical procedure.
-It is used to reduce the number of foetuses held by a pregnant woman so that the resultant number of foetuses can be carried forward and successfully delivered.
-It is also termed as selective pregnancy reduction in some cases.
+A multifetal reduction is a surgical procedure used to reduce the number of foetuses held by a pregnant woman so that the resultant number of foetuses can be carried forward and successfully delivered.
+It is also termed as selective pregnancy reduction in some cases (1).

 Why Is a Foetal Reduction Done?

 If getting pregnant is a difficult task in itself, keeping that pregnancy healthy and having an uncomplicated delivery is even more difficult.
-These become tough with every foetus that grows within the uterus.
-Risks of babies being stillborn or having a miscarriage increase rapidly when pregnant with multiples.
+These become tougher with every fetus that grows within the uterus.
+Risks of babies being stillborn or premature or having a miscarriage increase rapidly when pregnant with multiples.
 Some babies may not develop correctly or have birth-related defects.
-Therefore, a foetal reduction helps keep these risks to a minimum level.
+Therefore, a foetal reduction helps keep the risk of delivering babies prematurely due to multiple gestation to a minimum level (2).

-There is a strong reason why mothers carrying multiple foetuses think about undergoing a multifetal pregnancy reduction.
-The benefits that stem as a result of it are not just beneficial for the other children growing in the mother’s womb, but is also a good way to ensure a great future for the ones that continue ahead in life.
+There is a strong reason why mothers carrying multiple fetuses think about undergoing a multifetal pregnancy reduction.
+The benefits that stem from selective embryo reduction are not just beneficial for the other children growing in the mother’s womb, but are also a good way to ensure a great future for the ones that continue ahead in life.

 1. Reduced Child Cost

-The expenses incurred in taking care of multiple children is not something that is affordable for every family.
+The expenses incurred in caring for multiple children are not affordable for every family.
 With all children being at the same age, they can quickly shake your financial stability.
 MFPR can help you keep the costs in a range that works for you.

 2. Reduced Mental Stress

-While financial problems might be one variable of the equation, taking care of multiple children right after birth is a task difficult.
+While financial problems may be one variable in the equation, caring for multiple children immediately after birth is a challenging task.
 It can quickly get overwhelming for first-time mothers.
-Sticking to no more than a couple of babies can help you keep your own mental health and physical health in optimal condition to care for the children.
+Sticking to no more than a couple of babies can help you keep your own mental and physical health in optimal condition to care for the children.

 3. Reduced Pregnancy Problems

-Every additional foetus that grows within your body does not only increase the size of your uterus and tummy, but also stresses your body further in a bid to share resources.
+Every additional foetus that grows within your body not only increases the size of your uterus and tummy, but also stresses your body further in a bid to share resources.
 Each child taps into the body for resources and has a significant impact on other areas as well.
-These further increase chances of anaemia, preeclampsia, or diabetes to set in during pregnancy.
+These further increase the chances of anaemia, preeclampsia, or diabetes setting in during pregnancy, ultimately maximising the woman’s health and the health of her surviving neonates.

 4. Reduced Pregnancy Risks

-While most mothers can deal with pregnancy problems through the journey until delivery, most of the significant risks usually emerge at that point itself.
-The chances of undergoing a premature delivery, a miscarriage, or development of congenital disabilities are extremely high when a woman is pregnant with multiple foetuses.
+While most mothers can deal with pregnancy problems throughout the journey until delivery, most of the significant risks usually emerge at that point.
+The chances of undergoing a premature delivery, a miscarriage, or the development of congenital disabilities are extremely high when a woman is pregnant with multiple fetuses.
+Multifetal pregnancy reduction reduces such risks (3).

 Risks Associated With MFPR

-While multifetal pregnancy reduction has numerous benefits that are good for the mother and the children that will be given birth to, it is not free from foetal reduction risks that might manifest as a result of the procedure itself.
+While multifetal pregnancy reduction has numerous benefits that are good for the mother and the children that will be born, it is not free from foetal reduction risks that might manifest as a result of the procedure itself.

 1. Emotional Toll